Figure 1 depicts the following scenario.

-Tape 1 (which is the Mac Input) is set to be monitored on the Tape 2 monitor output.
-This means that any audio sent from the Mac to the Amp is being passed to the Tape 2 monitor output instead of the speakers mounted to the wall, therefore, no sound will come through the speakers.
+Tape 1 (which is the Mac Input) is set to monitor on the Tape 2 monitor output.
+This output means that any audio sent from the Mac to the Amp passes to the Tape 2 monitor output instead of the speakers mounted on the wall; therefore, no sound will come through the speakers.

-The arrow is pointing to a part of the display that states Tape 1 is being Monitored on Tape 2.
+The arrow is pointing to a part of the display that states Tape 1 is Monitoring on Tape 2.

-Figure 2 shows you what the display should look like when everything is set properly on the Amp.
-If you find that Tape 1 is being monitored on Tape 2, as is shown in Figure 1, tap the Tape 2 Monitor button to turn this option off.
+Figure 2 shows you what the display should look like when everything is set correctly on the Amp.
+If you find that Tape 1 is monitoring on Tape 2, as is shown in Figure 1, tap the Tape 2 Monitor button to turn this option off.

-The arrow on Figure 2 points to the Tape 2 Monitor button.
+The arrow in Figure 2 points to the Tape 2 Monitor button.

-If you are still not getting audio, verify that the Mac sound is not muted.
+If you are still not getting audio, verify that the mute is off on the Mac.
 F10 will toggle between Mute and Un-Mute.
-F11 turns the speaker volume down and F12 will turn the volume up.
+F11 turns the speaker volume down, and F12 will turn the volume up.

-Another item to check is to make sure that the Sound Preferences are set to the correct Output.
+Another item to check is the Sound Preferences setting is to the correct Output.